 Instagram has quickly become one of the best marketing channels for ecommerce merchants.
 The visual nature of the platform, combined with some of the highest engagement of any social platform means Instagram is the perfect channel to showcase your brand and products.
-In fact, in a recent study it was discovered that Instagram provides brands with 25% more engagement over other social platforms.
-I’d argue to say it’s even higher.
+In fact, in a recent study, it was discovered that Instagram provides brands with 25% more engagement over other social platforms.
+We’d argue to say it’s even higher.

-I took all the tips, tricks, apps, tools and strategies to show you exactly how to build your account and get a ton of followers on Instagram so you can make more sales.
+We took all the tips, tricks, apps, tools and strategies to show you exactly how to build your account and get a ton of followers on Instagram so you can make more sales.

 In this post you’ll learn:

-- How to steal your competitors followers
+- How to steal your competitor’s followers

 - How to get shout outs on large accounts in your niche